-In the recorded history, this holy place was under the Parmar Rulers of Malwa from 10-13th CE, followed by Chauhan Rajputs.
+In recorded history, this holy place was under the Parmar Rulers of Malwa from 10-13th CE, followed by Chauhan Rajputs.
 Even during the overall Mughal rule, it was under the administration of Chauhans.
-In 18th CE Marathas took over and that is when a lot of temples were built or renovated.
+In the 18th CE Marathas took over and that is when a lot of temples were built or renovated.
 Eventually, it came under British rule until India gained independence in 1947.

 Omkareshwar Mahadev Temple is located on the Northern bank of Narmada.
 You can access it either via a boat ride or the Mamleshwar Setu.
 Ideally, take a boat ride one way and walk the other.
 A series of steps from the ghats lead to the temple.
 You will pass through canopies of flower sellers to reach the base of the temple.

 A unique thing about the Omkareshwar Jyotirlinga temple is that the main Shivalinga is not below the Shikara, it is on the side.
-I guess the temple may have been built later, and incline of the hill may not have allowed Shikhara over the Shivalinga.
+I guess the temple may have been built later, and the incline of the hill may not have allowed Shikhara over the Shivalinga.
 I could not gather any other reason for this.
 If you know, please do let me know.

-The Shivalinga is in the form of a rock on which constantly water is offered.
+The Shivalinga is in the form of a rock on which constant water is offered.
 Three times a day the Abhishek is done with milk, curd, and Narmada water.
 Behind the Shivalinga in a niche is the image of Parvati in silver.
-Morning Puja is done by the temple trust, day puja is done by Scindias and evening one by the Holkars.
-Shayan or the night Arti is quite popular here.
+Morning Puja is done by the temple trust, day puja is done by Scindias, and evening one done by the Holkars.
+Shayan or the Night Arti is quite popular here.
 A bed is laid out for Shiva and Parvati in front of the Shivalinga.
 A game of Chaupad is placed for them to play before they go to sleep.
 This Arti is open to the public and you can witness this around 8:30 PM every night.

 Take the stairs from the back of the temple towards the hill and you would see a tall white wall – this is the Mandhata Palace.
 There are 80 odd steps that you have to take to reach the gate of the palace.
 A part of it is open to the public.

-Inside you see open corridor surrounded by pillared corridors like a typical North Indian Haveli.
-At one end is the simple yet colorful Durbar hall.
+Inside you see an open corridor surrounded by pillared corridors like a typical North Indian Haveli.
+At one end is the simple yet colorful Durbar Hall.
 There is a beautiful round ceiling with remains of glasswork on it.
 However, the best part of this hall is the view from its Jharokhas or overhanging windows.
 You see the top view of the temple – in fact, this is when I realized how big the temple is.
 The Narmada flowing between the deep gorge it has created for itself with colorful boats plying between its two shores is a lovely scene to sit and admire.

 The palace belongs to the Holkars.

 A 16 km Parikrama or circumambulation path goes around this island.
 This is a common feature in most pilgrim places in India.
 Pilgrims do not just visit a temple but they go around the holy Kshetra or the holy region.
-This Kshetra is usually full of temples, ashrams and may pass through villages.
+This Kshetra is usually full of temples, and ashrams and may pass through villages.